The First Fruits Offering and The Wave Sheaf

 Mosheh died on Mount Avariym in the 40th year after the Exodus, in the 11th Month... and the children of Yisra'el wept for him 30 days. ~Deuteronomy 32:49, and 34:1, 5, & 8~

-That brings us up to the 40th year, in the 12th Month.
+That brings us up to the 12th Month, in the 40th year after the Exodus.

 The next date mentioned is in ~Joshua 4:19~